McCovey Cove: Other McCovey Cove hits

-53 non-Giants players have hit the water 66 times.
+59 non-Giants players have hit the water 72 times.
 Of the visiting players who have hit McCovey Cove, Carlos Delgado, Adam LaRoche, and Max Muncy have performed the feat the most, doing it three times each.
 The only visiting players that have done so twice are Luis Gonzalez, Cliff Floyd, Carlos González, Curtis Granderson, Bryce Harper, Joc Pederson, and Jack Suwinski.
 Suwinski is also the only visiting player to hit the Cove twice in the same game, doing so on May 29, 2023.
 In that game, Suwinski hit his second home run into the water off of second baseman Brett Wisely, who became the first position player to surrender a splash hit.
 Seven American League players have hit the Cove: David Ortiz, Mitch Moreland, Adam Dunn, Rougned Odor, Shin-Soo Choo, Nathaniel Lowe, and Josh Naylor.
 Delgado, LaRoche, Harper, and Pederson are the only four players to have hit home runs into McCovey Cove as members of two visiting teams.

 Every National League team has had at least one player hit a home run into McCovey Cove.
 The last club to have a player hit a ball into the water for the first time was the Cincinnati Reds, doing so in April 2021.
 Of the 15 American League teams, only four (the Boston Red Sox, the Texas Rangers, the Chicago White Sox, and the Cleveland Guardians) have had a player hit a home run into McCovey Cove.
 No player for the Houston Astros has hit a home run into McCovey Cove since the Astros moved to the American League in 2013.

 Luis Gonzalez' splash hit on May 30, 2002, Dioner Navarro's splash hit on July 20, 2011, and Max Muncy's splash hit on June 9, 2019, are the only three instances where a splash hit accounted for the only run of a game.

 Brian Giles of the San Diego Padres is the only visitor to lead off with a splash hit, doing so on August 24, 2008.

-On August 14, 2024, Michael Harris II of the Atlanta Braves became the first visitor to hit a grand slam into McCovey Cove.
+Two visiting players have hit a grand slam into McCovey Cove: Michael Harris II of the Atlanta Braves on August 14, 2024 and Lars Nootbaar of the Arizona Diamondbacks on August 29, 2026.

 Two visiting players have hit McCovey Cove on the fly in the postseason.
 Rick Ankiel of the Braves hit the Cove in the 11th inning of Game 2 of the 2010 National League Division Series on October 8, 2010; his run would go on to be the winning run for the Braves.
 Bryce Harper became the second visitor to hit the water in the postseason in the seventh inning of Game 4 of the 2014 National League Division Series on October 7, 2014, as a member of the Washington Nationals.